top of page

 • How will my child adapt in a mainstream school?

 There is always a period of adjustment to change.
 But children with a solid Montessori background tend to be very socially comfortable and know how to take charge of their learning.
 Because they have been encouraged to problem-solve and think independently, they develop dispositions rendering them generally happy, confident and resourceful.
 Most children leave the Montessori environment with a very strong sense of self-confidence in their abilities, and this sets them up well in whatever scenario they end up.
-In summary, they usually navigate new environments adeptly, especially when these environments embrace a more interactive and hands-on learning approach and emphasise less rigid authority figures.
+In summary, they usually navigate new environments really well, especially when these environments embrace a more interactive and hands-on learning approach and emphasise less rigid authority figures.

 • How well do Montessori children integrate into mainstream high schools?